QuentinRa/blog.quentinra.dev/proj/project-management/cdc/index.md

 of time I think
 * add some constraints (ex: check with some REST
   API that the username is available / ...
-Pretty much a follow up of the description part.
+Pretty much a follow-up of the description part.
 )

 Add the end, you may add a table like this